birc-hpc/planning/docs/week-2/scripts-and-variables.md

 First: '', second 'foobar'
 ```

 The string `$xbar` refers to the variable `xbar`, which doesn't exist and thus is expanded to an empty string.
-On the other hand, the string `${x}bar` refers to the variable `x` and then the string `bar`, and when `x` is expanded we get `foobar`.
+On the other hand, the string `${x}bar` refers to the variable `x` and then the string `bar`, and when `x` is expanded, we get `foobar`.

 If you need a variable inside some text, such that the whole string could be confused for a variable name, then use `${...}`.

-If you now get the idea that you can put variables in quoted strings, you are right.
-With one caveat.
-If the string is quoted with double-quotes, the variable will be expanded.
+If you now get the idea that you can put variables in quoted strings, you are correct with one caveat.
+If the string is quoted with double quotes, the variable will be expanded.

 ```bash
 ~> echo "Hello $x"